We are performing scheduled maintenance. We should be back online shortly. We apologise for any inconvenience caused.

 banner

-You might know a smoky Islay Scotch from a sweet, fruity Speyside malt, but do you know what gives each its distinctive character?
-From the type of grain used, to the barrels chosen for aging, and even the specific environment in which the whisky matures—every detail shapes its final flavour.
-So, let’s dig into the primary flavour profiles that make each whisky unique and explore how these elements come together to create the drink you love.
+From the type of grain used, to the barrels chosen for aging, and even the specific environment in which the whisky matures—every little detail shapes its final flavour.
+So, let’s dig into the primary flavour profiles that define whisky and explore how these elements come together to create the drink you know and love.

 Main Flavour Profiles in Whisky